 Accessing the Import/Export tools

-To access the import and export tools, open the Board Settings by clicking the gear icon in the upper right of the window and selecting Board Settings.
+To access the import and export tools, open the Board Settings by clicking the in the upper-right corner of the board and selecting Board Settings.
 Once in Board Settings click the Import/Export tab on the left.

 LeanKit’s import wizard walks you through the process of importing of cards into a board via comma separated value (.csv) files in three steps:

 1. Choose the file to import

 Start by clicking Choose File.
 This opens a standard file selection dialog.
 Navigate to your .csv file and select it.
 The file must be in a comma separated value (.csv) format.
 If the file’s first row contains the column header values, check the First row contains column headers? checkbox; import wizard will attempt to match the column headers with the card attributes in the next step.

 You can also Download Valid Card Attributes for this board (.csv) for lists of the valid card types, board users, lanes, and classes of service to use when creating your import files.

 The file will be uploaded to the server and import wizard will go through the initial processing.
 On the left you'll see a listing of all the columns included within the uploaded file, a listing of sample data contained in those files, and you'll have with the ability to select the card attribute (field) that should map to that column's data.
 You will also have the ability to exclude a specific column from being imported.

 If you include the column headers within the uploaded file, import wizard makes guesses as to which fields can be mapped to specific card properties, but you can modify this to your your specific needs.
 If no column headers are specified, the columns are named with a unique ID and you are responsible for mapping the columns to the applicable card attributes.
 Once you feel comfortable with the column/attribute mappings, click the Next button to process the file and import the cards.